 Daughter Mary Ellen Emerick (1878-1938) was born on Nov.
 16, 1878 near Cumberland, Allegany County, MD.

-They made their home in the late 1930s in the rural outskirts of Mount Pleasant, Westmoreland County, PA.
+They made their home in 1910 and into the late 1930s in Bridgeport in the rural outskirts of Mount Pleasant, Westmoreland County, PA.
+Samuel made a living in 1910 as a carpenter in a local mill.

 She died on June 24, 1938, at home.
 Her remains were placed into eternal repose in Mount Pleasant Cemetery.